feliperohdee/graphql-subscriptions/README.md

 		    		}));
     		});

-    		// is gonna send to all subscribers that matches flow control
+    		// is gonna send to all subscribers
 			//
 			// {
 			//	   operationName: 'addComment',